ArcanaFramework/fileformats/docs/source/mime.rst

 Official
 --------

-Namespaces in the ``fileformats`` package are largely named after MIME type registries as defined by the `Internet Assigned Numbering Authority (IANA) <https://www.iana_mime.org/assignments/media-types/media-types.xhtml>`__.
+Namespaces in the main ``fileformats`` package are named after MIME type registries as defined by the `Internet Assigned Numbering Authority (IANA) <https://www.iana_mime.org/assignments/media-types/media-types.xhtml>`__.
-The difference is that there is no "application" registry, which acts as a bit of a catch-all in the MIME-type specification.
-Instead, types that fall under the "application" registry are grouped by the types of data that they store, e.g. ``fileformats.application`` for (typically compressed) archives such as zip, bzip, gzip, etc..., ``fileformats.application`` for PDFs, word docs, ``fileformats.application`` for JSON, YAML and XML, etc...

 Format class can be converted to and from MIME type strings using the ``to_mime`` and ``from_mime`` functions.
 If the the ``iana_mime`` attribute is present in the type class, it should correspond to a formally recognised MIME type